reTHINK-project/dev-catalogue/README.md

 ## Catalogue Database

-To run the catalogue database, you have to provide IP and port of the southbound coap interface of the catalogue broker (which is on port 5683 by default).
+To run the catalogue database, you have to provide the hostname of the catalogue broker, and the port of the southbound coap interface (which is on port 5683 by default).

 Synopsis:

-`java -jar rethink-catalogue-database-*-jar-with-dependencies.jar serverIP serverPort [ObjectsPath]`
+`java -jar target/catalogue_database-*-jar-with-dependencies.jar ServerHost ServerCoapPort [ObjectFolderPath]`

 Example:

-`java -jar catalogue_database/target/rethink-catalogue-database-0.1-jar-with-dependencies.jar localhost 6683 catalogue_objects`
+`java -jar catalogue_database/target/rethink-catalogue-database-*-jar-with-dependencies.jar mydomain.com 6683 catalogue_objects`

-### Using custom hyperties/protostubs
+### Using custom Catalogue Data Objects

 In order to include your own hyperties/protostubs in the database, you can specify a folder path as an argument when running the database.
 The hyperties/protostubs inside that folder will be parsed on start.
 Please view the provided examples inside the catalogue_objects folder, to see the formatting.

+* All hyperties/protostubs/sourcePackages are in their respective folders
 * A Hyperty descriptor is defined in a file with the ending ".hyperty", while protostubs have the ending ".stub".
+SourcePackages have the ending ".sourcePackage".
-* If your javascript code is contained in a seperate file, it needs to have the same filename as the hyperty descriptor it belongs to (excluding file extension), in order to be included in the sourcePackage.
+* If your javascript code is contained in a seperate file, it needs to have the same filename as the sourcePackage it belongs to (including file extension), in order to be included in the sourcePackage.
+* For now, SourcePackages have a "objectName" field, to easily reference a sourcePackage in hyperties/protostubs via sourcePackageURL.
+* SourcePackages can be requested from the server like this: "/.well-known/sourcepackage/<objectName>"
+* The SourcePackageURL field of hyperties/protostubs has to be the path to the sourcePackage's objectName, without protocol, domain or ".well-known" (e.g. sourcePackageURL = "sourcepackage/MySourcePackage")

 Example:

-"SecondHyperty.hyperty" is the descriptor for a hyperty.
-It contains a sourcePackage, but that is missing the sourceCode field.
+"SecondHyperty.hyperty" is the descriptor for a hyperty, located in catalogue_objects/hyperty.
+It contains a sourcePackageURL, that points to "sourcepackage/SecondHypertySourcePackage".

-The source code that belongs to it, is contained in a file called "SecondHyperty.js".
-If the hyperty descriptor file contains a sourcePackage, the contents of "SecondHyperty.js" is read and added as sourceCode to the sourcePackage.
+The SourcePackage itself is defined by "SecondHyperty.sourcePackage", which is located in catalogue_objects/sourcepackage.
+It defines the name of the sourcePackage by using the "objectName" field, which in this case is "SecondHypertySourcePackage.

+Because the SourcePackage defined by SecondHyperty.sourcePackage is (intentionally) missing the sourceCode field, the source code can reside in a seperate file.

 ## Catalogue Test Website